D3TaLES/d3tales_api/mkdocs/D3database.md

 # D3database

 The D3database module provides a python interface for users to interact with the D<sup>3</sup>TaLES database.
-D<sup>3</sup>TaLES uses a [MongoDB](https://www.mongodb.com/) No-SQL structure, so some of the base modules can be adapted to any MongoDB database.
-This module includes applications to for data insertion, schema validation, basic data generation, database queries, and python-based interaction with the [D<sup>3</sup>TaLES REST API](https://d3tales.as.uky.edu/docs/restapi.html).
+D<sup>3</sup>TaLES uses a [MongoDB](https://www.mongodb.com/) No-SQL structure, so some  base modules can be adapted to any MongoDB database.
+This module includes applications to for data insertion, schema validation, basic data generation, database queries, and Python-based interaction with the [D<sup>3</sup>TaLES REST API](https://d3tales.as.uky.edu/docs/restapi.html).

 Full documentation can be found [here](d3tales_api.D3database.html).